 Computational Photography or: how I learned to start worrying and hate AI

-Have you ever taken a picture on your phone that at first looked normal, but then quickly changed a little bit?
-That’s the computational photography I speak of.
-And it sounds trivial, but trust me there is a lot more we dont see.
-I’ve become astounded by the Google Pixel 8.
-It’s ad campaign seems to be entirely predicated on “AI” and it’s computational photography technologies.
+When I initially wrote this, I was responding to the Google Pixel 8 advertisement.
+It’s ad campaign is entirely predicated on “AI” and it’s computational photography technologies.
 The ads highlight it’s seamless face swapping ability in group photos, the ability to change and manipulate subject matters with the tap and pinch of your fingers, audio noise removal, and much more.
-The “Magic Editor” has pretty insane background and content replacement capabilities.
+The “Magic Editor” has some jaw dropping background and content replacement capabilities.
 It’s a bit terrifying.
-I’ve always been into technology and photography and have always tried to stay on the cutting edge, but the advancement of machine learning this past year alone has laid the groundwork to shake up the industry in a way that will leave many people scrambling to find their place in the photography world.
-It is bleeding-edge out there and I honestly had a hard time keeping up.
-It’s partially to blame for my photographic hiatus lately.
+I’ve always been into technology and photography and have always tried to stay on the cutting edge, but the advancement of machine learning this past year alone has made it impossible.
+They’ve laid the groundwork for the future and it’s going to shake up the photography industry in a way that will leave many people scrambling to find their place.
+I imagine it’ll happen in every industry.
+I had a hard time keeping up from the beginning, it’s impossible now.
 What can I contribute that can’t be rendered by a computer with a creative prompt instantly?
-Obviously the answer should be to create for creations sake but the reality is that we all have a very daunting opponent that has resources beyond our wildest imaginations now.
+Obviously the answer should be to create because you want to and have the urge to like any real artist but we are now living in a new reality.
+We all have a very daunting opponent that has resources beyond our wildest imaginations.

 phil cifone